 The Digital Twin terminology is creeping into the world of Product Information Management

 PIM is all about being able to have a single source of truth for your product.
 The richer the data, the more information you can provide to your customer.
 The representation of the physical product needs to be mirrored in the digital product.
 It must be accurate and needs to stay accurate.
 Some PIM vendors refer to this as a 360 view of the product.
 What we see happening is that it is now also referred to as the Digital Twin concept.

 In the long-tail strategy of your organization, the product may exist only in your virtual world.
 The physical product will be available through drop-shipment and will be delivered directly from the manufacturer or wholesaler to your customer.
 It is important that you as a seller are able to represent these products from different angles so your customers are able to make up their minds whether to buy your product or not.
 You need to have as much digital information about the product as possible, this way you compensate for the lack of the physical product.
 You need a lot of information about this product which needs to be consistent and available throughout your organization.
 This is exactly what PIM is for.

 May we call PIM a Digital Twin?

-Of course this is a matter of definition.
-In the literature Digital Twin is mostly mentioned as a new way of dealing with PLM.
+Of course, this is a matter of definition.
+In the literature, Digital Twin is mostly mentioned as a new way of dealing with PLM.
 PIM is not a PLM system, but you can configure a PIM in a way it covers some PLM functions.
 As such the physical product is mirrored in the digital version of a PIM system.
-But referring to a PIM as a Digital Twin sounds to me as a new marketing opportunity to attract customers with a new buzz word.
+But referring to a PIM as a Digital Twin sounds to me like a new marketing opportunity to attract customers with a new buzzword.